yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 print_words(x)
 ```

-    Mike
-    Not Mike

 Now, wrap the code you created for the previous section in a function called `course_printer`.

 ```python
 # Your code here:

 ```

-Series and numpy lists behave similarly as well.

 #### Vectorization